 - leave the room until after the discussion, vote, and any other disposition of the matter is concluded, unless the matter has been placed on and remains on the consent calendar.

-Any member of a City board or commission other than a member of the Board of Supervisors who is required to file a Statement of Economic Interests (Form 700) must file a public disclosure form with the Ethics Commission each time the member recuses him or herself from a matter being considered by the board or commission.
+Any member of a City board or commission other than a member of the Board of Supervisors who is required to file a Statement of Economic Interests (Form 700) must file a public disclosure form with the Ethics Commission each time the member recuses themself from a matter being considered by the board or commission.

 - The recusal disclosure form is due within 15 calendar days after the date of the meeting at which the recusal occurred.